Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Interpose Shield**

-    If you are subjected to an effect that allows you to make a Dexterity :d20-save: **Saving Throw** to take only half damage, you can use your Reaction to take no damage if you succeed on the :d20-save: **Saving Throw** and are wielding a Shield, interposing your shield between yourself and the source of the effect.
+    If you are subjected to an effect that allows you to make a Dexterity :d20-save: **Saving Throw** to take only half damage, you can use your :rsc-reaction: **Reaction** to take no damage if you succeed on the :d20-save: **Saving Throw** and are wielding a Shield, interposing your shield between yourself and the source of the effect.

 ### Skill Expert
 *4th-level Feat*